 Our Goal

 The long-term goal of the Arrowtown Choppers is to see natural forest regeneration behind Arrowtown.
 This includes the introduction of key missing native forest species that were once present.
 This in turn will help increase the habitat for a range of native birds, lizards, and insects, enriching our biodiversity.
 The hills behind Arrowtown have some of the highest densities of falcon in the country due to our mosaic of shrubland, tussock grassland, and beech forest.

 Small bird species like miromiro/tomtits, piwakawaka/fantails, and korimako/bellbirds help provide a food source for karearea/falcon parents and chicks.
 In combination with Predator Free Arrowtown, we hope to eventually establish enough forest so that other birds like kea, kaka, and robin can eventually be reintroduced to the area.

 Our Projects

-Clearing of Wilding Pine
+Clearing of Wilding Pines

-Beech Party Planting Days
+Beech Party Planting Day

 Bush Creek Rejuvenation Project

-Community Nursery
+Arrowtown Community Nursery

 Tobin's Plateau